falasi/falasi.github.io/_posts/2020-10-09-My-OSCP-Journey-from-the-cloud.md

 ssh -D 10801 -R 10000:127.0.0.1:22 kali@<VPS_IP>  # Run this command from on your local Kali machine, which connects you to the VPS and opens socks
 ```

-- `-D 10801`: Sets up dynamic port forwarding on port 10801 for web traffic.
-- `-R 10000`:127.0.0.1:22`: Sets up reverse SSH port forwarding, forwarding traffic from port 10000 on the VPS to port 22 on your local machine (SSH service).
+- `-R 10000:127.0.0.1:22`: Sets up reverse SSH port forwarding, forwarding traffic from port 10000 on the VPS to port 22 on your local machine (SSH service).

 ### Step 5: Mount the Local Directory on the VPS